-Based on their skill level, location and budget, we connect them with the right golf pros for them.
+Based on their skill level, location and budget, we connect them with the right golf pros.
 I also recently created a new podcast called Pull Hook Golf.
-My co-host, Bobby Brown, is a PGA Tour Caddie who used to caddie for Dustin Johnson and is currently caddies for Troy Merritt.
-It's an unfiltered golf podcast because I felt like there needed to be a golf podcast where you hear the real scoop and inside stories.
+My co-host, Bobby Brown, is a PGA Tour Caddie who used to caddie for Dustin Johnson and currently caddies for Troy Merritt.
+It's an unfiltered golf podcast because I felt there needed to be a podcast where you hear the real scoop and inside stories.

 What keeps you up at night?

 Mainly work.
 One of the things you realize as an entrepreneur is there's always an endless list of tasks.
 Prioritizing the long list and tackling each task leads to success.

 What is the most significant risk facing your company?

 Time and money.
 With any business, you must weigh your time and how much investment it will take to become profitable.
 Luckily, right now, both Golf Pros NYC and Pull Hook Golf are in a great spot when it comes to both.

 When I started my first business, I did not understand the value of failure.
 As a result, I took it personally, which lessened my self-worth and mindset.
 After failing in that business, I had to go back to the drawing board and reflect before I realized how valuable failing was.

 I found a 9-5 position with a Fortune 500 company which helped me reset before going into my next venture.
 However, it wasn't until after that next venture that I truly understood how failure is a good thing.

 You'll hear it repeatedly from other successful entrepreneurs; at first, you might not get it (at least I didn't).
 But you'll understand the value when similar situations arise, and you have learned how to deal with them because of previous failures.